Cybercom-Digital-Solutions/signport-docs/source/includes/_documentservice.md

 ### Form Parameters

-Same parameters as the request to create a new document but with an ID parameter specifying which document to update.
+Same parameters as the request to create a new document.

 Parameter | Description
 --------- | -----------